saitejesh12345/-JUnit5_Advanced_Part3/README.md

 In summary, this code demonstrates a simple user database implementation using a HashMap.
 The UsersDatabase interface defines the methods for interacting with the user database, and the UsersDatabaseMapImpl class provides an implementation of this interface using a HashMap.

+# Code Explanation Follow Here[Service package]:-

+This code consists of **two Java classes:**

+**UserService and UserServiceImpl.**

+The **UserService is an interface** that defines the **methods for a user service, while UserServiceImpl is a class that implements the UserService interface using the UsersDatabase interface from your previous code.**

+Let's go through each class and their methods:

+# UserService interface:

+**1.** String createUser(Map userDetails): Creates a new user with the given userDetails and returns the generated user ID.

+**2.** Map updateUser(String userId, Map userDetails): Updates the user with the given userId and new userDetails.
+Returns the updated user details.

+**3.** Map getUserDetails(String userId): Retrieves and returns the user details for the user with the given userId.

+**4.** void deleteUser(String userId): Deletes the user with the given userId.

+# UserServiceImpl class:

+UsersDatabase usersDatabase: A reference to the UsersDatabase interface, which is used to interact with the user database. public UserServiceImpl(UsersDatabase usersDatabase): Constructor that takes a UsersDatabase instance as a parameter and initializes the usersDatabase field.

+**1.** public String createUser(Map userDetails): Generates a random user ID using UUID.randomUUID().toString(), adds the user ID to the userDetails map, saves the user using the usersDatabase.save() method, and returns the generated user ID.

+**2.** public Map updateUser(String userId, Map userDetails): Finds the existing user with the given userId using the usersDatabase.find() method.
+If the user is  not found, it throws an IllegalArgumentException.
+Updates the user's first and last name with the new values from the userDetails map, and then updates the user in the database using the usersDatabase.update() method.
+Returns the updated user details.

+**3.**  public Map getUserDetails(String userId): Retrieves and returns the user details for the user with the given userId using the usersDatabase.find() method.

+**4.**  public void deleteUser(String userId): Finds the existing user with the given userId using the usersDatabase.find() method.
+If the user is not found, it throws an IllegalArgumentException.
+Deletes the user from the database using the usersDatabase.delete() method.

+In summary, this code demonstrates a user service implementation that interacts with a user database through the UsersDatabase interface.
+The UserService interface defines the methods for managing users, and the UserServiceImpl class provides an implementation of this interface using the UsersDatabase interface.